Sports in Jacksonville: Indoor football

 Jacksonville is home to the Jacksonville Sharks, an indoor football team, who started play in 2010.
 From 2010 to 2016, the Sharks played in the Arena Football League (AFL), the top indoor football league in the United States.
 They left the league prior to the 2017 season and joined the National Arena League, a newly formed league with no association with the Arena Football League.
 The city was previously home to the Jacksonville Tomcats, who played in af2, the AFL's developmental league, from 2000 to 2002, at which point the old Jacksonville Coliseum was demolished to make way for the current arena.

 The Sharks won one AFL championship, defeating the Arizona Rattlers 73–70 in Arena Bowl XXIV.

 Soccer

-Sporting Club Jacksonville is a proposed American professional soccer club located in Jacksonville, Florida.
-The club is planning to debut in the USL Championship in 2025.
+Sporting Club Jacksonville is an American professional soccer club located in Jacksonville, Florida.
+The club debuted in the USL Championship in 2025.

 The Jacksonville Armada FC is Jacksonville's professional soccer team who began play in 2015 as an expansion team in the North American Soccer League (NASL), which was the second tier in the American soccer pyramid at that time.
 As of 2016, U.S. Men's National Team's Tony Meola took on the role of head coach.
 The Armada used to played their home games at University of North Florida at the Hodges Stadium in Jacksonville.
 After the 2017 season, the NASL ceased operations and the Armada temporarily joined the amateur National Premier Soccer League while looking for another professional league.
 The team then went on hiatus after the 2018 season.
 They are set to resume play in MLS Next Pro league in 2025.